MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 ---
 lab:
-    title: 'Lab 15 – Backup to URL'
+    title: 'Lab 15 – Backup to URL and Restore from URL'
     module: 'Plan and implement a high availability and disaster recovery solution'
 ---